Oaths of Strasbourg: Linguistic features

-Several scholars consider the Romance portion of the Oaths to have been translated from an unattested Latin original, while others maintain its originality.
+Several scholars consider the Romance portion of the Oaths to have been translated from an unattested Latin original, while others maintain that the existing Romance text is the untranslated original.

 According to Hall, the text does not contain any particular features that would mark it as belonging to the future Oïl or Oc groups, with the possible exception of the form tanit 'keep' < *tɛ́ni̯at, which is characteristic of Lorraine.
 Hall describes the language of the text as "nearly undifferentiated conservative Pre-French".

 The difficulty of discerning a particular dialect in the text may be due to a deliberate effort by the author to write in a sort of regional koiné.
-Cerquiglini further observes that "No Old French text, not even any of the oldest ones, shows dialectical features consistent with only one particular region."
+Cerquiglini further observes that "No Old French text, not even any of the oldest ones, shows dialectal features consistent with only one particular region."

 Nevertheless, various other scholars have suggested that the Oaths were written in an early form of Picard, Lyonnais, Lorraine, or Poitevin.